 Advanced students with an established record of research work may opt to undertake independent research.
 The student consults a faculty sponsor in developing a unique research question and a methodology for the project, and the impetus rests primarily with the student to conceive and carry out the research.

 An excellent example is a cross-cultural study of psychological stress on police officers in the United States and Great Britain, carried out by Holly Buckman ’14.
-Holly approached her faculty sponsor, Amanda Zelechoski, during the second semester of her sophomore year, knowing that she planned to spend the following semester studying abroad in Cambridge.
-With Professor Zelechoski’s advice, she worked out a research plan.
+Holly approached her former faculty sponsor, Amanda Zelechoski, during the second semester of her sophomore year, knowing that she planned to spend the following semester studying abroad in Cambridge.
+With Amanda Zelechoski’s advice, she worked out a research plan.
 While studying in Cambridge, Holly interviewed British police officers via a survey she had developed; upon returning, she turned her focus on officers in Indiana.
 She designed the study, recruited subjects, found fellow students to help her collect data, and compiled the results, and presented them at the the annual meeting of the American Psychology-Law Society.